 Our property lawyer in Thailand would have to get a copy of the usufruct and contact the holder of the usufruct to negotiate an end to its existence if the owner has not.
 Normally this is done by the owner of the property.

-Servitudes are mainly going to be an issue if you are buying a house or land.
+Servitude law are mainly going to be an issue if you are buying property in Bangkok or land.
 The servitude is another right that is registered over the property.
 This could be a servitude with EGAT the Thai electricity generator who may have a servitude over the property for a high voltage power line or maybe your neighbor might have one as he needs to cross your property to get to the main road on the other side as there is no other way around your property.

 These are the three main issues with property in Thailand.
 Firstly where the property is encumbered with one of these property liens.
 Take proper legal advice from our attorney in Thailand.
 Always allow our real estate lawyer Bangkok to search the property with a due diligence.
 When buying a property in Thailand then you have to consider the type of title deeds.
 Such as a Chanote as well as the property tax in Thailand in the country.